Ogun: Sacrifice

-Dahomey religion
+Dahomean religion

-In Dahomey religion, Gu is the vodun of war and patron deity of smiths and craftsmen.
+In Dahomean religion, Gu is the vodun of war and patron deity of smiths and craftsmen.
 He was sent to earth to make it a suitable place for men to live happily, and he has not yet finished this task.

 Ewe religion

 In Ewe religion, Gu, also pronounced Egu, is the god of war and craftsmen especially blacksmiths.

 Worshippers of Gu are not supposed to keep dogs as pets.
 Menstruating women are forbidden to touch the tools of the blacksmith.
 Adherents periodically make offerings of palm nuts, food and pour libations to Gu.
 Metal objects are also often purchased for offering in shrines dedicated to Gu.